Baron010/top.gg-automatic-voter/README.md

 # top.gg-automatic-voter
-This is a script that votes for specified bot(s) automatically per 12 hours on top.gg
+This is a script that votes for specified bot automatically per 12 hours on top.gg

 # Usage: